-There are several types of dental lasers available.
+Laser gum surgery is a great alternative to traditional cut and sew surgery but there are several types of dental lasers available.
 Some lasers are great for working on hard tissues such as teeth or bone.
 There are also lasers that can act as scalpels to remove lots of tissue or tumors.
 And other lasers can help detect cavities in teeth.
 Dr. Tony Kim at the Dental Day Spa of Hawaii has extensive training in many lasers and can be considered a laser dentist because he’s utilized most of the different categories of laser types.
 Just like any other tool in any field, certain tools are much more effective at fixing different problems.
 In the area of gum disease treatment, you’ll find that there are many types of laser treatments that are recommended.
 For the treatment of gum disease, one laser stands out head and shoulders above the rest and has much more clinical studies and protocols that show predictable success.
 Millennium Dental Technologies has created the Periolase which is the only FDA approved laser for the treatment of gum disease.
-So if you have gum disease and are interested in your laser options, I’d recommend finding a dentist who performs the LANAP procedure (Laser Assisted New Attachment Procedure) which is another name for the Periolase gum disease treatment.
+So if you have gum disease and are interested in your laser options, I’d recommend finding a dentist who performs the LANAP procedure (Laser Assisted New Attachment Procedure) which is another name for the Periolase laser gum surgery treatment.

 Periodontal (Gum) Disease Stages